Norway Accuses Russian Hackers Of Parliament Attack - UrduPoint

 "We consider this a serious and wilful provocation, destructive for bilateral relations," the embassy said on its Facebook page at the time.

-While relations are generally good between NATO member Norway and Russia, who share a border in the Far North, several espionage cases on both sides have soured relations in recent years.
+While relations are generally good between NATO member Norway and Russia, which share a border in the Far North, several espionage cases on both sides have soured relations in recent years.

 Norway's intelligence agency regularly singles out Russia as one of the country's main espionage threats alongside Iran and China.